Introduction

 Second, you can make use of our anonymous posting form (contact us for details).
 Your message will be reviewed BEFORE it is sent to the listserv, this is done to prevent spam and rude or inappropriate messages.
 This may cause a delay of several hours before the message is being circulated.

 Do not send attachments (MS Word, PDF files etc) to the OGELFORUM/OGEMID/YOUNG-OGEMID lists.
 E-mails with attachments are blocked automatically.
 If you want to highlight a document provide a link.
-Where this is not possible, you may wish to contact our moderator.
+Where this is not possible, you may wish to contact us.
 We may be able to upload the information on our website where members may have access to them.

-If you have information to share with regard to upcoming events such as conferences, or news to report with regard to employment issues in your organization / company (changes, vacancies, etc) or general press releases, please contact our moderator first before posting such news directly.
+If you have information to share with regard to upcoming events such as conferences, or news to report with regard to employment issues in your organization / company (changes, vacancies, etc) or general press releases, please contact us first before posting such news directly.
 Please feel free to send such material to for inclusion in the TDM News Digest.

 A subject line like "new book" is not very helpful.
 A good subject line makes life easier for everyone and will encourage people to read your message.
 We have a number of 'default' subject lines for certain topics: